Building and operating telecom infrastructure throughout emerging markets

 We are able to find the best people – and keep them – because we have earned a reputation for our commitment to strong training programs and opportunities for career development.

 The story of mobile in emerging markets, and therefore our story, is still in its early days.
-We expect IHS Towers to play a vital role in the future development of this important market.
+We expect IHS Towers to play a vital role in the future development and continued growth of these important markets.

 IHS Towers focuses on three areas in order to operate greener, more reliable towers than its peers.